ubf/ubf/doc/ubf_plugin_handler.md

-Install a handler function (callback-style) for asynchronous
+<p>Install a handler function (callback-style) for asynchronous
-UBF messages.
+UBF messages.</p>

-The handler fun Fun should be a function of arity 1.
+<pre><tt>The handler fun Fun should be a function of arity 1.
 When an
-asynchronous UBF message is received, the callback function will be
-called with the UBF message as its single argument.
-The Fun is
-called by the ubf plugin handler process so the Fun can crash
-and/or block this process.
+asynchronous UBF message is received, the callback function will be called with the UBF message as its single argument.
+The Fun is called by the ubf plugin handler process so the Fun can crash and/or block this process.</tt></pre>

-If your handler fun must maintain its own state, then you must use an intermediate anonymous fun to bind the state.
-See the usage of the `irc_client_gs:send_self/2` fun as an example.
-The `send_self()` fun is actually arity 2, but the extra argument is how the author, Joe Armstrong, maintains the extra state required to deliver the async UBF message to the process that is executing the event loop processing function, `irc_client_gs:loop/6`.<a name="manager-3"></a>
+<pre><tt>If your handler fun must maintain its own state, then you must use
+an intermediate anonymous fun to bind the state.
+See the usage of the +irc_client_gs:send_self/2+ fun as an example.
+The +send_self()+ fun is actually arity 2, but the extra argument is how the author, Joe Armstrong, maintains the extra state required to deliver the async UBF message to the process that is executing the event loop processing function, +irc_client_gs:loop/6+.</tt></pre>

+<a name="manager-3"></a>

 ###manager/3##